lifemikey/objectstorage-swift/interacting-in-portal.md

 After an object is added, it can be accessed at any time from your {{site.data.keyword.objectstorageshort}} account.
 To access an object, simply click the file or folder name.
 Files might be downloaded according to browser settings, while folders are opened to show an extra level of objects.

-## Viewing and Editing File Details
+## Viewing and editing file details

 After a file was added, details regarding the file can be viewed and edited at any time.